TJSanko/SeqTrim/README.md

 # SeqTrim
-SeqTrim is a script for trimming sequences at 5' and 3' ends for qiime2 clusterization step e.g. Dada2
+SeqTrim is a R script for trimming sequences at 5' and 3' ends for qiime2 clusterization step e.g. Dada2